nucbm/sdi-merkletree/README.md

-# Simple Blockchain Java Reference Implementation
+# Simple Blockchain Java Implementation

 This repo contains an example of a Merkle tree/blockchain written in Java.